Amj103/kasparro-backend-amal-joseph/README.md

-ETL runs:

-Automatically on container startup

-On-demand via:
+The ETL runs automatically on container startup.
+To trigger it manually: